 • Initially when combox was stress tested with huge files, combox would get overwhelmed leading to the computer running out of memory and the load average sometimes peaking at 8.
 At first, it was assumed that there was a bug in combox which caused this to happen, but later it was found that watchdog [24] was generating a large number "file modified" events when a huge file (~500MiB) was modified.
-To prevent watchdog from generating a large number "file modified" events for a single modification of a huge file, a delay proportional to the size of the file was created in the on\modified callback methods in both ComboxDirMonitor and NodeDirMonitor , this fixed the issue.
+To prevent watchdog from generating a large number "file modified" events for a single modification of a huge file, a delay proportional to the size of the file was created in the on\modified callback methods in both

-Figure 4-4: Stress testing combox - Difference between 2015 and 2016 tests - Avg. time to split and encrypt a file in a given file dump.
+Figure 4-4: Difference between 2015 and 2016 tests - Avg. time to split and encrypt a file.